oprb/ycbvideo/README.md

 python -m ycbvideo /path/to/data
 ```

-you can manually check the integrity of the portion of the dataset on your disk.
+you can manually inspect and check the integrity of the portion of the dataset on your disk.

 ## Installation